BnDLett/PyMedia/README.md

 3. Allow for going backwards in queue (this also allows one to loop in a queue).
 4. Get rid of debug prints
 5. Debug logs to allow for easier debugging on the developers end.
+6. Add a status text for progress of download.